ETS-Android1/Financial_Records_Scanner_Android_App/use_cases.md

 ### Pre-Condition

-Each user must be logged in into the system to get access to the content of the mobile app.
+Each user must be logged in into the system to get access to the content of the mobile app and must have some scanned and uploaded pictures.

-To login into the app by using email address and password, the user must have been registered in side of register page.

-Converting to CSV files can be done when the user had uploaded the pictures to the database.

 ### Main Flow

-1. User can choose among three login and one register options in login page .(Email And Password ,Google ,Face Book ,Account Register)
-2. After finishing login, the user will be brought to home page and a list of financial records pictures will be shown to the user.
-3) User can add to the financial record pictures by using plus sign button then inside of new window can determine informations like category of record.
-4) User can see all financial record pictures and the converted picture to CSV files by click on all images or CSV files buttons in home page.
-5) All picture can be deleted, shared and converted to the CSV file.
-6) All CSV files can be shared or removed from database.
-7) Side bar menu which is located in navbar and is accessible in all Activities can give user access to sign out, about page, home page, to profile page and to enter record page.
-8) About page gives information about the project and people who had worked together to make it.
-9) Profile page show information of user who had logged in into the system.
-10) Record page helps to the user to make CSV file when the software is not able to extract information form picture to make the CSV file.
+1. User navigates to entering financial page of the app.
+2. The mobile app shows options to user to render financial record by Information just like category etc.
+3. When user try to save document, system informs user if he did not answer to Required options.
+4. Finally, user upload the file and the waiting time will be shown as a Progress bar.

 ### Alternative Flow

-1. If the chosen picture is not suitable to convert to the CSV file the system must inform the user and suggest to the user to manually to enter the information to be converted to the CSV file.(Step 10)
+1. The user selects to render a document which has no records to it and The app will inform user about it.

 ### Post Condition
 The user can upload more record to database if he wants to do.

 ### User's Request a Financial Document based on previously taken photos (Done By Shervin Tafreshipour)